 Our Generation-3 is designed specifically for vegetation management on large solar plants and other energy facilities.
-Real-time Kinematic GPS provides horizontal accuracy within two centimeters or within an inch.
+Real-time Kinematic GPS provides horizontal accuracy within two centimeters.

-PES: One differentiating factor with the Renubot we've noticed is that it allows O&M managers the flexibility to mow at night, is that right?
+PES: We've noticed one differentiating factor with the Renubot is that it allows O&M managers the flexibility to mow at night, correct?